 Get essays a bit faster

-I write about once a week, on the intersection of tech, financial infrastructure, and systems thinking.
+I write roughly biweekly on the intersection of tech, financial infrastructure, and systems thinking.
 It's free.